microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 ---
 published: true
 type: workshop
-title: Product Hands-on Lab - Redis Cache in the Azure world
+title: Product Hands-on Lab - Azure Managed Redis in the Azure World
-short_title: Redis Workshop
+short_title: Azure Managed Redis Workshop
 description: This workshop will show you how Azure Managed Redis is integrated with other Azure Services.
 level: beginner # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
 navigation_numbering: false